Should I Elect to Have My LLC Taxed as a Corporation or S Corp?

 - A multiple-member LLC is taxed as a partnership.
 The partnership files an information return on Form 1065, with Schedule K-1's for each member/partner.

 Usually, businesses select the tax form that will yield the lowest taxes.
-The personal tax rate (for sole proprietorships and partnerships) at the high end of the tax tables is higher than the highest corporate rate, so if your total taxable income (aka adjusted gross income), including your LLC net income, is very high, you might want to remove your business from being included in your personal taxes.
+The personal tax rate (for sole proprietorships and partnerships) at the high end of the tax tables is higher than the highest corporate rate (at 21 percent, beginning with the 2018 tax year), so if your total taxable income (adjusted gross income), including your LLC net income, is very high, you might want to remove your business from being included in your personal taxes.
 Having the LLC taxed as a corporation does this.

 The main advantage of having an LLC taxed as a corporation is the benefit to the owner of not having to take all of the business income on your personal tax return.
+You also don't have to pay self-employment tax (Social Security/Medicare) on income from your corporation unless you work as an employee in the business.
 Let's look at a scenario:

 Your LLC has a net profit of $50,000 for the year.
 If you are the only owner of the LLC, you must take all of this profit on your personal income tax return.
 If you have the LLC taxed as a corporation, you can retain some or all of the profit (keep it in the business) and not pay personal income tax on this profit.